My Pork and Apple Pie features pork shoulder cooked in a cider and whole grain mustard gravy and a golden puff pastry lid.

 Pork and Apple Pie Recipe

-Savoury pies really are comfort food heaven for us Brits, this pork and apple pie has the most delicious cider and mustard gravy!
+Savoury pies really are comfort food heaven for us Brits, this pork and apple pie has the most delicious cider, crème fraîche and mustard sauce!

 Ingredients